jurgyy/Factorio-Canal-Excavator/README.md

 ## Known Issues

  * The excavator can't be placed on shallow water.
 Unfortunatly, without messing with the collision mask of all entities, this is impossible.
  * Items don't get picked up when an excavator gets build on top of it.
-I can't add the "item-layer" collision mask to the excavator's mask, since water tiles have that layer as well.
+I can't add the "item-layer" collision mask to the excavator's mask, since water tiles have that layer as well which would prevent the excavator from being placable on water and it will be destroyed when a water tile gets created under it.

 ## Q&A